Dallas Love Field: Wright Amendment

 The Shelby Amendment prompted other airlines to consider flying 56-passenger jets out of Love Field, including Continental and Delta.
 Fort Worth immediately sued Dallas to prevent the Shelby Amendment from going into effect.
 American Airlines, headquartered at DFW, joined the lawsuits against Dallas, but also said if other airlines were allowed to fly out of Love Field, it would have no choice but to offer competing service.
-In 1998, after a year of legal decisions and appeals, Continental Express became only the third airline to fly out of Love Field since 1974 with service to George Bush Intercontinental Airport in Houston; however, federal courts blocked the airline's proposed interstate service.
+In 1998, after a year of legal decisions and appeals, Continental Express became only the fourth airline to fly out of Love Field since 1974 with service to George Bush Intercontinental Airport in Houston; however, federal courts blocked the airline's proposed interstate service.
 Despite the Shelby Amendment, Southwest did not add flights to the new states, citing a lack of demand.

 On February 10, 2000, a federal judge lifted the injunction against Continental Express' proposed interstate service to Cleveland, and the airline announced that flights would begin on June 1.
-After further legal battles and delays in gaining final approval from the FAA, Legend began the first long-haul service from Love Field since 1974 with a flight to Washington Dulles International Airport (IAD) on April 5, 2000, using a refurbished 56-seat McDonnell Douglas DC-9-30.
+After further legal battles and delays in gaining final approval from the FAA, Legend began the first long-haul service from Love Field since 1974 with a flight to Dulles International Airport (IAD) on April 5, 2000, using a refurbished 56-seat DC-9-30.
 Legend soon operated scheduled passenger service nonstop from Love Field to Los Angeles (LAX), New York LaGuardia Airport (LGA), Las Vegas (LAS), and Dulles.
-In addition to continuing their legal efforts, American Airlines launched a direct challenge to Legend with its first flights from Love Field since 1974, starting service on May 1 with refitted 56-seat Fokker 100 jets and offering direct flights to Chicago and Los Angeles.
+Although continuing their legal efforts, American Airlines launched a direct challenge to Legend with its first flights from Love Field since 1974, starting service on May 1 with Fokker 100 jets reconfigured with 56 seats with nonstop flights to Chicago (ORD) and Los Angeles (LAX).

-In 2000, several federal appeals court decisions finally struck down all lawsuits against the Shelby Amendment.
+In 2000, several federal appeals court decisions struck down all lawsuits against the Shelby Amendment.
 Fort Worth and American Airlines appealed to the U.S. Supreme Court, which refused to review the case.
 These decisions opened the door to increased long-haul flights out of Love Field using 56-passenger jets, including new service by Delta, whose regional affiliate Atlantic Southeast Airlines began flights to Delta's Atlanta hub in July.
 The majority of this 56-passenger jet market was composed of business travelers making day trips to other cities.
-However, Legend was unable to operate profitably with its DC-9 jets configured with 56 seats, and it suspended flight operations indefinitely in early December.
+However, Legend was unable to operate profitably; it suspended flight operations indefinitely in early December and dissolved a few months later.